Monday, May 25, 2026

 Wednesday, May 13, 2026

-How Football Change My Life.
+How Football Changed My Life.

-It is hard to believe that it has been 14 years since I posted on this Blog.
+It is hard to believe that it has been 14 years since I last posted on this Blog.
 There is a story behind it and I will share that story at another time.
 I am going to take you back 60 years ago to an 8-year-old pudgy boy who couldn’t run fast but could catch a football very well.
 That boy is me.
 I found out they were having try-outs for little league football (Pop Warner).
 I signed up to join the team, and it was an uphill battle from that point forward.
 The head coach did not like me from the very start.
 He threw many comments at me about my weight, my speed and overall talent.
 Thank goodness for his two assistant coaches that put belief in me practice after practice.
 They helped me to become mentally strong and motivated me to lose weight, workout and stay strong.
 I found that football is kind of like life, sometimes the setbacks will occur, but you have to overcome them .
 I ended up playing for 11 years up to College.
 I hope the following lessons I took away from my years in football might help someone who is facing life battles right now.

 Lesson 1: Always Be Ready — Anticipate, Don’t React.